scalableinternetservices/ucsb_website/_slide_src/04_tdd_ci_pairing_servers.md

 Whenever anyone checks in new code, run all the tests.

-* The sonner you find and fix integration problems, the better.
+* The sooner you find and fix integration problems, the better.
 * This also prevents defects unrelated to integration.

 The CI server can also test code quality and security, among other things.